OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/kvm_driver.rst

 Virtio
 ~~~~~~

 Virtio is the framework for IO virtualization in KVM.
-You will need a linux kernel with the virtio drivers for the guest, check `the KVM documentation for more info <http://www.linux-kvm.org/page/Virtio>`__.
+You will need a Linux kernel with the virtio drivers for the guest, check `the KVM documentation for more info <http://www.linux-kvm.org/page/Virtio>`__.

 If you want to use the virtio drivers add the following attributes to your devices: